rust-lang/project-ffi-unwind/charter.md

 # Charter

-To extend the language to support unwinding that crosses FFI boundaries.
+To extend the language to support control-flow constructs that cross between language boundaries without causing undefined behavior.

 Questions: